The Chris Gethard Show: MNN

 The public-access run of the show consisted of hour-long episodes broadcast live at 11pm on Wednesday nights on MNN.
 Each episode opened with the theme song, Gethard's introduction of the panel, and the episode title, traditionally the first words in the episode, spoken by band member Bill Florio.
 The episode title generally explained the concept of the episode, either as a call-in topic (such as "Tell Us Something You've Never Told Anybody") or an event happening in the studio (such as "Fetish Party").

 Episodes mostly proceeded without a formal structure.
 Gethard took calls from viewers and discussed a variety of topics with the panel.
 The show was frequently "interrupted" by improvised character comedy from both guest stars and the show's writers.
 Many characters appeared on multiple occasions, forming running jokes and loose subplots for the show.
 Some of the most popular of these characters include Vacation Jason, Horse and Bee, The Hintmaster, The Beast Masturbator, Weenie Feet Bobbins, and The Guy Who Likes Cream But Not Too Much Cream.
 Many episodes featured short films or comedy videos from a variety of contributors, as well as a musical act that performed twice per episode.
+Several now-successful comedians appeared on the show early in their careers, including Vanessa Bayer, Aidy Bryant, John Mulaney, Conner O'Malley, and John Reynolds.